-Our iconic Josie Robertson Plaza has been re-imagined as we welcome New Yorkers back to our outdoor campus as part of Restart Stages.
+Our iconic Josie Robertson Plaza was re-imagined as we welcomed New Yorkers back to our outdoor campus as part of Restart Stages.
 Celebrated set designer and MacArthur Genius grantee Mimi Lien re-envisioned the space with “The GREEN,” turning the nearly 20,000 square feet of concrete expanse into a participatory public art installation that invites New Yorkers to relax and enjoy the open-air space, along with live performances.

 Please visit our Visitor Guidelines page to learn about health and safety requirements and protocols before enjoying the space.